zhiweigu2000/Job-finding/A/A/AB Testing.md

 Statistical power: how many are needed to give a significant result

 Power and size tradeoff: smaller change to detect, larger experiment

+Whole confidence interval above practical significant: launch

+Whole confidence interval below practical significant: do not launch

+Some part of confidence interval above practical significant: additional test

+## Ethics

+Risk: whether the risk exceeds the minimum risk

+Benefit: how might the result help

+Choice: what other choice do participants have, fewer alternative, more coercion

+Privacy: what data is being collected, and what is the expectation of privacy and confidentiality